bijoy26/bijoy26.github.io/_posts/2022-08-10-github-pages-markdown-debunk.md

 ### **📌 Strange Case of Dr Jekyll**

-When a repo is activated for the website service, GitHub uses [Jekyll](#jekyll) to build the site under the hood and then deploy into GitHub Pages.
+When a repo is activated for the website service, GitHub uses **Jekyll**[^jekyll] to build the site under the hood and then deploy into GitHub Pages.
 Jekyll is natively supported by GitHub, so the folder structure follows a generic Jekyll site layout.

 ![Jekyll](jekyll.png){: w="650px" h="650px" }